HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 CMSs are doing great work and have opportunity to further improve user experiences on the web at scale by striving to enhance their infrastructure, experiment and integrate with new standards as they evolve, and follow best practices.

-On the other hand, Core Web Vitals as standards still evolving to do.
+On the other hand, Core Web Vitals as standards still have some evolving to do.
 We mentioned some ideas for a <a hreflang="en" href="https://web.dev/responsiveness/">better responsiveness metric</a> above.
 In addition, navigation between pages in a site should be better tracked and take into account the architectural differences between <a hreflang="en" href="https://web.dev/vitals-spa-faq">Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)</a> architectures.

 We look forward to next year's results and hope to both expand our datasets and improve our methodologies.
 In the meantime, onward and upword, let's keep making the web better.